FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 Both the E5 and E7 use a T-frame structure — straight legs rather than curved.
 The visual difference between them is subtle.
 The functional difference is more significant than it looks.

 The key structural difference is in how the columns are mounted.
 The E5 uses an inverted mount — the inner column slides inside the outer column from below.
 The E7 uses an upright mount — the inner column extends upward from a fixed base.
-According to Flexispot, this difference alone accounts for up to 42% better lateral stability on the E7, because the upright configuration keeps the load path more directly over the base at standing height.
+According to FlexiSpot, this difference alone accounts for up to 42% better lateral stability on the E7, because the upright configuration keeps the load path more directly over the base at standing height.

 The E7 also uses thicker columns made from solid steel, compared to the E5’s standard gauge.
 The combination of upright mount and heavier column material is what produces the stability difference you feel when typing at maximum height — it’s not just motor quality or frame width, it’s the geometry of how the desk carries load as it extends.